Novetus/Novetus_src/README.md

 All credit for the LUA code included with the RBXPri client goes to the RBXPri team.
 All credit for the LUA code used with "non-modern" clients goes to Scripter John and EnergyCell.
 All credit for the LUA code used for character customization goes to RBXBanLand.
-Parts of the codebase use bits and pieces of code from Stack Overflow, MSDN Forums and Codeproject.
+Parts of the codebase use bits and pieces of code from Stack Overflow, MSDN Forums, the Novetus GitHub Pull Requests and Codeproject.
-The Diogenes encryption/decryption source code was made by Carrot.
+The original concept for the Diogenes editor was suggested by Carrot.
+The concept code was then modified to be smaller, more efficent, and more customizable.
 RBXMeshConverter was made by coke. (https://github.com/0xC0CAC01A/RBXMeshConverter) Roblox Legacy Place Converter was made by BakonBot. (https://github.com/BakonBot/legacy-place-converter) ROBLOX Script Generator was made by S. Costeira.
 All credits for the used pieces of code go to the respective authors.

-Mark James' Silk icon set 1.3:
+### Mark James' Silk icon set 1.3:
 The Discord Rich Presence icons used for this application use Mark James' Silk icon set 1.3. http://www.famfamfam.com/lab/icons/silk/

-PHP:
+### PHP:
 This product includes PHP, freely available from http://www.php.net/

-ReShade:
+### ReShade:
 Copyright 2014 Patrick Mours.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification,